NagasonicDev/Alkatraz/README.md

 ## Using a wand
 When holding a wand, the experience bar will transform into a **Mana Bar**, which shows how much mana you have.
 Each spell uses a certain amount of mana to cast, which can be seen in the /spell command.

-**WARNING: ALTHOUGH I HAVE THOUROUGHLY TESTED THE MANA BAR, THERE MAY BE GLITCHES THAT CAUSE THE EXPERIENCE BAR TO SAVE WRONG**
+**WARNING: ALTHOUGH I HAVE THOROUGHLY TESTED THE MANA BAR, THERE MAY BE GLITCHES THAT CAUSE THE EXPERIENCE BAR TO SAVE WRONG**

 ## Features:
 - 1 Wand
-- 6 Spells
+- 7 Spells
 - Mastery System
 - Advanced Casting System
 - Stat Points